Brian569/Awards/README.md

 * Votes made on a project appear on other projects
 * Background image does not cover the whole screen in small devices
+* Reviews are executed but are not being displayed

 ## License
 MIT License